godotjs/GodotJS/docs/godot_primitive_types.md

-# WRITE SOMETHING HERE
+# Godot Primitive Types

+All primitive types which represented as `Variant` are pooled in `Environment` if `JSB_WITH_VARIANT_POOL` is enabled to reduce unnecessary cost on repeatedly memory allocation.

 ## StringName

-Optimizing `StringName` is completely transparent.
-When passing `StringName` parameters, a mapping relationship between `StringName` and `v8::String` will be automatically cached to avoid repeatedly creating `v8::String` objects.
+`StringName` optimization is completely transparent in javascript.
+When passing `StringName` parameters, a mapping between `StringName` and `v8::String` will be automatically cached to avoid repeatedly allocation of new `v8::String` objects and Godot `Variant` objects.

 ```ts
 import { Input, Node2D } from 'godot';